pinot-contrib/pinot-docs/basics/data-import/schema-conforming-transformer.md

 }
 ```

-Notice that the transformer:
+Notice that the transformer does the following:
 * Flattens nested fields which exist in the schema, like `tags.platform`
-* Drops some fields like `HOSTNAME`, where `HOSTNAME` must be listed as a field in the config option `fieldPathsToDrop`.
+* Drops some fields like `HOSTNAME`, where `HOSTNAME` must be listed as a field in the config option `fieldPathsToDrop`
 * Moves fields which don't exist in the schema and have the suffix `_noIndex` into the `unindexableExtras` field (the field name is configurable)
 * Moves any remaining fields which don't exist in the schema into the `indexableExtras` field (the field name is configurable)